-For a detailed description of BSA-2009-1, BCE-2009-1 and BCE-2012-1, please refer to Paragraph 5.2.5 " Other securities giving access to capital ".
+For a detailed description of BSA-2009-1 and BSA-2017-Board members, please refer to Paragraph 5.2.5 " Other securities giving access to capital ".

-4.5.4 STATEMENT ON SERVICE CONTRACTS
+4.5.4 STATEMENT ON SERVICE

-There is no service contract binding the members of the Board of Directors or management of the Company and providing for the granting of benefits under such a contract.
+There is no service contract binding the members of

+the Board of Directors or management of the Company and providing for the granting of benefits under such a contract.